iberdinsky-skilld/sdc-addon/README.md

 ## Creating Experimental Stories

-The `thirdPartySettings` configuration in the SDC YAML file provides a flexible way to define custom stories for your components.
+The `sdcStorybook` configuration in the SDC YAML file provides a flexible way to define custom stories for your components.
 This feature allows you to use predefined props, custom slots, or even reuse stories defined elsewhere.
 Here's how it works:

 ### Example Configuration